 Hypertensive Crisis Risk Factors

-High blood pressure is often called the “silent killer” because you usually don’t know you have it and there are normally no symptoms or signs.
-Certain physical traits and lifestyle choices can put you at a greater risk for high blood pressure (resource).
+High blood pressure is often called the “silent killer” because people don’t typically know they have it.
+Certain physical traits and lifestyle choices can increase the risk for high blood pressure or hypertensive crisis 4.
+What are hypertensive risk factors?

-The following are risk factors related to who you are.
-Common hereditary and physical risk factors for high blood pressure include:
+The following are five common hereditary and physical risk factors for high blood pressure:

-- Age: You are more likely to get high blood pressure as you get older.
-As you age, your blood vessels gradually lose some of their elasticity, which can contribute to increased blood pressure.
+- Age: People are more likely to get high blood pressure as they get older.
+When a person gets older, the blood vessels gradually lose some of their elasticity.
+The hardened blood vessels contribute to increased blood pressure.

-- Family History: If your parents or other close relatives have high blood pressure, there’s an increased chance that you can get it too.
+- Family History: If parents or other close relatives have high blood pressure, there’s an increased risk.

 - Gender: Up to age 64, men are more likely to get high blood pressure than women are.
 At age 65 and older, women are more likely to get high blood pressure.